- Anti-war activist

 Also in December 2003, Kelly said that “if Iraqis start to use nonviolent tactics of strikes, boycotts, sit-downs, fasting, walks, and effective slogans that communicate to the people in the U.S. that they’re not trying to bring harm to anybody, I think it could have a very strong impact.”

-In the mid-2000s, Kelly was a member of the editorial advisory board of the Peace Majority Report along with such notables as Medea Benjamin, Michael Lerner, Kevin Martin, Dave Robinson, and Susan Shaer.
+Kelly has been a member of the editorial advisory board of the Peace Majority Report since 2006.
+Other notable board members who have served alongside her include Medea Benjamin, Michael Lerner, Kevin Martin, Dave Robinson, and Susan Shaer.

 In April 2004, Kelly announced that she was leaving VW.
 After that organization folded in 2005, Kelly became a co-coordinator of its successor group, Voices for Creative Nonviolence (VCN), whose mission is to engage in “nonviolent resistance to U.S. war-making.”